apache/arrow/docs/source/python/dataset.rst

 parameter of :meth:`write_dataset`.

 If ``max_rows_per_file`` is set greater than 0 then this will limit how many rows are placed in any single file.
 Otherwise there will be no limit and one file will be created in each output directory unless files need to be closed to respect ``max_open_files``.
 This setting is the primary way to control file size.
-For workloads writing a lot of data files can get very large without a row count cap, leading to out-of-memory errors in downstream readers.
+For workloads writing a lot of data, files can get very large without a row count cap, leading to out-of-memory errors in downstream readers.
 The relationship between row count and file size depends on the dataset schema and how well compressed (if at all) the data is.
 For most applications, it's best to keep file sizes below 1GB.